-Do you know what’s in your dog’s food?
+Do you know what’s in your dog food?
 Like, what’s really in there?
-If you’ve never put much thought into what you feed your pup, the nutritional labels on dog food might seem like jargon-loaded headaches.
-Fortunately, if you’ve ever wondered about the use of lamb meal and similar ingredients, you can rest easy because meat meals are nutritious for dogs.
+If you’ve never put much thought into what you feed your dog, the nutritional labels on dog food might seem like a jargon-loaded headache.
+Luckily, if you’ve wondered about the use of lamb meals and other meat meals, you can rest easy because meat meals are nutritious for dogs.

 Meat Meals: What Are They?

 Meat meals are an end product after meat has been rendered, dehydrated, and ground to make a powder.
-They are a source of animal protein and are commonly used in pet foods.
+They are a source of animal protein commonly used in pet foods.
 Meat meal must not contain added blood, hair, hoof, horn, hide, manure, stomach, or rumen contents.
-This means they are usually derived from the meat and organs of animals that are less popular for human consumption, such as offal, or cuts of meat not used in human food production.
-Rendering is the process of separating the protein and fat content of meat.
+This means that they are usually derived from the meat and organs of animals that are less popular for human consumption such as offal or cuts of meat not used in human food production.
+Rendering is a process to separate protein and fat content of meat.

-If a product states that it contains a named, specified meal, such as lamb meal, it must be made from lamb.
+If a product states that it contains a named, specified meal such as lamb meal, then it must be made from lamb.
 It cannot contain another protein type.
-The broader term “meat meal” is more open to interpretation, and that is why we recommend specified meat meals.
+The broader term meat meal is more open to interpretation and is why we recommend specified meat meals.

-Specific meat meals tend to have higher-than-average protein content because they are essentially concentrated protein.
-By removing the water, the amount of protein per ounce increases.
+Meat meals tend to have higher-than-average protein contents because the meat meals are essentially concentrated protein.
+By removing the water you are increasing the amount of protein per ounce.

 Are Meat Meals Safe for Dogs?